metamorph-inc/openmeta-vahana/README.md

 mass = configWeight(vehicle,rProp,mBattery,mMoters,mtow,hoverOutput,cruiseOutput,payload);
 ```

 We converted the `configWeight.m` script to a PythonWrapper component `config_weight.py` script.
-When this component is placed within inside an OpenMETA PET, a block appears representing the script with inputs and outputs on the left and right sides, respectively.
+When this component is placed within an OpenMETA PET, a block appears representing the script with inputs and outputs on the left and right sides, respectively.

 **Figure** - PythonWrapper Component in PET representing `config_weight.py`
 <img src="images\Vahana_PET_ConfigWeight.PNG" alt="Image of config_weight.py" style="width: 600px;"/>

-Difficulties/Caveats:
+For our purposes, the conversion from MATLAB to Python was not always exact.
+We had to find substitutes for many of the build-in MATLAB functions/constructs, and we took some liberties in recomposing parts of the problem to better fit within the OpenMETA architecture.
-- The MATLAB script configWeight.m returns a single array of values.
-PythonWrapper Components can also return arrays but in this case, the PythonWrapper Components's outputs were returned as individual scalar values.Once created, the
+For example, The MATLAB script 'configWeight.m' returns a single array of values.
+PythonWrapper components can also output arrays but in this case, we wanted the PythonWrapper 'ConfigWeight' to expose individual scalar values as its outputs.
-- Notice that many of the subfunctions that were encapsulated within configWeight.m have been placed in seperate PythonWrapper Components.
-- The conversion was not always exact (E.g. costBuildup.m and toolingCost.m were combined into tooling_cost.py).
-We had to find substitutes for many of the build-in MATLAB functions and constructs.
-We took some liberties to refactor slightly.

-In general, the OpenMETA representation of the PythonWrapper Components offered the following advantages:
+In general, PythonWrapper Components offer several advantages to the user in that they:

-* PythonWrapper Components are represented visually within OpenMETA
+* are represented visually within OpenMETA
-* PythonWrapper Components can be easily connected to other components (just draw a line)
+* can be easily connected to other components (just draw a line)
-* PythonWrapper Components can be modified, copied, or imported into other designs
+* can be modified, copied, or imported into other designs
-* PythonWrapper Components are fully-compatible with the underlying OpenMDAO framework
+* are fully-compatible with OpenMETA's underlying OpenMDAO engine

 <!--
 ...and the following disadvantages: